khaldonnaif/khaldonnaif/README.md

 # 💫 About Me:
-An aspiring SaaS Developer in the 11th Grade.
+An aspiring Embedded Systems Engineers in the 12th Grade.

 # 💻 Tech Stack: